 Missing data is explicitly flagged in the sub-agent's response

-Orchestrator knows which sources were permission-limited and can disclose this
+Orchestrator knows which sources were permission-limited and can disclose it

 Each sub-agent has its own service identity with fixed permissions

-Results are pooled regardless of the requesting user's access level
+Results pooled regardless of the requesting user's access level

-Risk of information leakage during synthesis — agent 'knows' restricted data even if it doesn't show it
+Information leakage during synthesis — agent 'knows' restricted data even if it does not show it

 Implementation Checklist for Permission-Aware RAG

-The ordered steps for adding access controls to an existing retrieval pipeline
+The ordered moves for adding access controls to a retrieval pipeline that is already running.

 Permission-Aware RAG Rollout

-Audit existing data sources: map every document collection to its current permission model
+Audit existing data sources — every document collection mapped to its current permission model

-Define the permission metadata taxonomy: classification levels, department scopes, temporal rules
+Permission metadata taxonomy defined: classification levels, department scopes, temporal rules

-Implement metadata enrichment in the ingestion pipeline — every chunk gets permission tags
+Metadata enrichment in the ingestion pipeline — every chunk tagged at ingest, no exceptions

-Add pre-retrieval filters to vector search queries using the permission metadata
+Pre-retrieval filters added to vector search queries using the permission metadata

-Integrate a post-retrieval authorization service (Cerbos, OPA, or custom) for fine-grained checks
+Post-retrieval authorization service integrated — Cerbos, OPA, or custom — for fine-grained checks

-Implement delegated identity — agents carry user tokens, not their own service credentials
+Delegated identity in place — agents carry user tokens, not their own service credentials

-Build the ACL sync pipeline: CDC listeners, chunk-to-source mapping, periodic reconciliation
+ACL sync pipeline shipping: CDC listeners, chunk-to-source mapping, periodic reconciliation

-Load test with realistic permission distributions — not just admin users
+Load tested with realistic permission distributions — not just admin users

-Red team the pipeline: attempt cross-department data access, privilege escalation, prompt injection to bypass filters
+Red-teamed: cross-department access attempts, privilege escalation, prompt injection to bypass filters

 Configured permissions and enforced permissions are not the same thing.
-You need observability that tells you, in real time, whether the access controls you designed are actually working in production.
+You need observability that tells you, in real time, whether the access controls you designed are actually holding in production.
+Logging that records "agent succeeded" is not observability.
+It is an alibi.

 | Metric | What It Tells You | Alert Threshold |